TunNyein/terraform-vault-v2.1/readme.md

-# Terraform with Vault Integration
+# Terraform with Vault Integration V.2.1

 This is a sample project demonstrating the integration of **Terraform** with **Vault** for managing authentication, secrets, and policies for various teams.

 ## How to Test the Integration

+Follow the steps below to test the Terraform
 Follow the steps below to test the Terraform configuration with your Vault server.

 ### Prerequisites